edwinlzs/chainflow/README.md

 });
 ```

+Use the `set` method to expose an endpoint's input nodes.
-Use `link` to pass values from a response into a future request.
+Use the `link` helper to pass values from a response into a future request.

 ```typescript
 import { generateRoutes, link } from chainflow;